JujuAdams/Vinyl/docs/4.0/Config-Macros.md

 &nbsp;

 In addition to Vinyl's [configuration file](Configuration), there are a number of macros that can be adjusted to customise Vinyl to your liking.
+You can find all these macros in the `__VinylConfigMacros` script.
 You should adjust these macros as you see fit.

 &nbsp;